denten-books/plain-text/0-intro.md

 development."
 He wrote: "it is a matter somewhat related to the general art of cryptology, yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
-As Halstead anticipated, research in the field of computational culture has led me to a rich archive of materials from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the end of the twentieth centuries.
-That archive includes documents from the proceedings of the Association for Computing Machinery (ACM) to the US Patent and Trademark Office; from Bell Labs to early Soviet publishing houses that heralded the advance of formalism; from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and to foundational texts in the philosophy of aesthetics and literary theory.
+As Halstead anticipated, research in the field of computational culture has led me to a rich multidisciplinary archive of materials from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the end of the twentieth centuries.
+That archive includes documents from the proceedings of the Association for Computing Machinery (ACM) and the US Patent and Trademark Office, from Bell Labs and early Soviet publishing houses that heralded the advance of formalism, from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and to foundational texts in the philosophy of aesthetics and literary theory.

 I deploy the archive to argue that extant theories of interpretation evolved under the conditions tied to static print media.
 By contrast, digital text changes dynamically to suit its reader, political context, and geography.
-Consequently, I argue for the development of computational poetics: a strategy of interpretation capable of reaching past surface content to reveal the platforms and infrastructures that stage the construction of meaning.
-A computational poetics, my approach to writing this book, differentiates within the apparent unity of digital text.
-Here, I will trace a figure and describe its anatomy.
-If the very physical nature of the word has changed, I would like to ask: How? and How do these changes affect discourse formation?
-I draw on the annals of literary theory and software engineering to build the material and historical bases for a possible answer.
+Consequently, I advocate for the development of computational poetics: a strategy of interpretation capable of reaching past surface content to reveal the platforms and infrastructures that stage the construction of meaning.
+A computational poetics differentiates within the apparent unity of digital text.
+In the chapters that follow, I will trace a figure and describe its anatomy.
+If the very physical nature of the word has changed, I would like to
+ask: How? and How do these changes affect the diversity of interpretive practices?
+I draw on the annals of literary theory and software engineering to buttress the historical bases for a possible answer.
 In the process, I argue that even our most basic practices of intellectual production are profoundly alienated from their physical contexts.
+The object of study is the nature of that alienation.

 I appeal to the idea of "plain text" in the title of this book to signal an affinity with a particular mode of computational meaning-making.
 Plain text